 A taxi from Waverley Train Station costs around £8, and the walk is approx 40 minutes.

 Prestonfield House features in our most romantic hotels in Edinburgh guide.

 Cheap Afternoon Teas in Edinburgh

 If you are looking for a budget-friendly afternoon tea there are a couple of ways to do this.

-Check out discounts websites such as Itison, Groupon or 5pm for decent afternoon tea deals.
+Check out discount websites such as Itison, Groupon, or 5pm for decent afternoon tea deals.